IT Strategies for 5-10 person Architecture and Design Firms

 Considering what you are getting in return, strategic IT solutions are an extremely worthwhile investment.

-So how can you be sure that you are getting the right IT provider for both value and cost?
+So how can you be sure that you are getting the right IT provider for both values and cost?

 You should look closely at the following three things: